 We also went across to Albrighton and David Austin Roses where they chose a rose called Princess Anne for their Christmas present.
 Then we went into the village for lunch at Frederiques.
-This is a little bistro which Sue had discovered on the net and turned out to be a little gem.
+This is a little bistro which Sue had discovered on the net and turned out to be a little gem but has since closed.
 They served two draught beers on hand pump which was a good start and the owners were very welcoming.
 They had a very interesting Romanian Saivignon Blanc for £12 a bottle which was not far behind a Malborough and the two course lunch menu was under £10 which suited Les who was paying.
 (He is from Yorkshire!).
 The Owner was front of house and his wife, who is Italian, is the chef.
 The menu was unusual.
 I had lambs liver in an Italian lemon sauce and it was really tasty, not fine dining but bloody good and we will certainly return.
 Check out their web site.

 | CLICK HERE FOR THE RUGBY NEWS|

 After the rash of visitors last month our guest list was empty when out of the blue stepped the Rawles from South Petherton.
 They had never been to Shropshire before so they booked into a pub here and called us.
 We prevailed on them to check out and stay with us for the next two nights which they did and took us out to dinner instead!